AWS OpenSearch¶

 ClusterStatus.yellow |

-A value of 1 indicates that all primary shards of all indices are allocated to nodes in the cluster, but at least one index's replica shard is not.
+A value of 1 indicates that all primary shards of the indices are allocated to nodes in the cluster, but at least one index's replica shards are not.
 For more information, see Yellow Cluster Status: Related statistics: Maximum |

 ClusterStatus.red |